 meet natalie abrams

-natalie abrams is an american sculptor and jewelry designer, who has exhibited nationally at pentimenti gallery, the mccoll center for art + innovation, redux contemporary art center, city ice arts, glass wheel studio, the boston center for the arts and numerous other distinguished galleries. ms abrams has been awarded several coveted residencies including the sam and adele golden foundation for the arts, escape to create and the jentel foundation. her pieces are included in prominent collections including those held by the thompson, spurlock, fitzhugh, bell and deluca families, as well as marsha dowler, cassie brown, karen keane holland and other notable figures within the industry. in recognition of her abilities with their product, industry leader r&f paints asked her to create a signature piece for their corporate headquarters. natalie’s main studio currently resides inside the legendary Torpedo Factory Art Center, just outside Washington DC.
+natalie abrams is an american sculptor and jewelry designer, who has exhibited nationally at the pentimenti gallery, the mccoll center for art + innovation, redux contemporary art center, city ice arts, glass wheel studio, the boston center for the arts, and numerous other distinguished galleries. ms abrams has been awarded several coveted residencies including the sam and adele golden foundation for the arts, escape to create and the jentel foundation. her pieces are included in prominent collections including those held by the thompson, spurlock, fitzhugh, bell and deluca families, as well as marsha dowler, cassie brown, karen keane holland and other notable figures within the industry. in recognition of her mastery of their product, industry leader r&f paints asked her to create a signature piece for their corporate headquarters. natalie’s main studio currently resides inside the legendary torpedo factory art center, just outside washington dc.

-in 1999, she began dedicating her focus to fine art. the culmination of years of development with various media, ms abrams began constructing pieces featuring sweeping, delicate structures which mimicked vibrant organisms and fantastical plant-life. during this period, her pieces reflected her devotion to environmental causes, exploring the systemic nature of interaction between societies and their environment.
+in 2000, she moved back to denver and began taking figure drawing lessons from hans hofmann's protege, and shortly after dedicated her life fully to her artistic pursuits. the culmination of years of development with various media, ms abrams began constructing sculptures featuring sweeping, delicate structures which mimicked vibrant organisms and fantastical plant-life. during this period, her pieces reflected her devotion to environmental causes, exploring the systemic nature of interaction between societies and their environment.